lawrancej/CompilerDesign/textbook/01-overview.md

 G is terminal because no rule can change the s.
 S however is nonterminal because there are two rules that can modify the s in the lexical analysis portion.

+### What is a containment hierarchy?
+A containment hierarchy is a hierarchical ordering of nested sets that are uniquely different from each other.
+There are two types of containment hierarchy, one where the parent includes its children (subsumptive), and the other where the parent is made up of its children (compositional).

+*Subsumptive: all cars are vehicles, but not all vehicles are cars, so the vehicle class subsumes the car class.
+*Compositional: cars contain engines and tires, so the car class is composed of the engine and tire objects.

 ### What is Chomsky's hierarchy?
-The Chomsky hierarchy, as the name implies, is a containment hierarchy of classes of [formal grammars](#what-is-a-grammar).
+The Chomsky hierarchy, as the name implies, is a [containment hierarchy](#what-is-a-containment-hierarchy) of classes of [formal grammars](#what-is-a-grammar).
 The hierarchy consists of four levels:

 1. [Unrestricted grammars](#what-is-an-unrestricted-grammar).
 Recognized by [Turing machines](#what-is-a-turing-machine).